brandonmaddox/brandonmaddox/README.md

 <!--
 **brandonmaddox/brandonmaddox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->

-A data scientist who started out in the wrong field...
+I am a data scientist recovering from starting out in the wrong field...

 The pursuits I love most in this world are data projects, computer programming, being a father, and optimizing my physical health and mental well-being.
 Currently completing a Master's of Science degree in Analytics from Texas A&M University where I am working on predicting quality of care in Texas hospitals.